bmsuisse/lakeapi/README.md

 - Easily expose entire folders by using a "\*" wildcard in both the name and the datasource.uri config, see example in the config above
 - Good test coverage

+## Further projects

+- [lakeapi2sql](https://github.com/bmsuisse/lakeapi2sql) Allows you to read from lake api and write to MS SQL Server

 ## Work in progress

 Please note that this is a work in progress, changes will be made and things may break.
 Especially at this early stage.